AEA365 is made possible by our curating team who contribute content for the blog and assist our guest blog authors.

 Sheila Robinson, Lead Curator

-Sheila B. Robinson is a Grant Coordinator for the Greece Central School District (Rochester, NY) where she primarily works with the District’s Strengthening Teacher and Leader Effectiveness Programs, and Adjunct Professor at the University of Rochester’s Warner School of Education, where she teaches courses on Program Evaluation and Designing and Evaluating Professional Development.
-In addition, she serves as Chair of AEA’s Topical Interest Group (TIG) on PK-12 Educational Evaluation.
+Sheila B. Robinson is a Program Evaluator for the Greece Central School District (Rochester, NY) where she primarily works with internal district programs, and Adjunct Professor at the University of Rochester’s Warner School of Education, where she teaches courses on Program Evaluation and Designing and Evaluating Professional Development.
+In addition, she is a past Chair of AEA’s Pre-K-12 Educational Evaluation Topical Interest Group (TIG).
 Sheila holds degrees in special education and educational administration, as well as an Ed.D in Educational Leadership and Certificate of Program Evaluation.
-She spent much of her career as a classroom teacher, professional developer and instructional mentor before becoming an evaluator.
+She spent much of her career as a classroom teacher, professional development facilitator and instructional mentor before becoming an evaluator.

 Jayne Corso, Community Manager